viblo/pymunk/docs/src/installation.rst

 .. _installation:

 .. tip::
-    You will find the latest released version at pypi:
+    You will find the latest released version at Pypi: https://pypi.python.org/pypi/pymunk
-    https://pypi.python.org/pypi/pymunk